-A key figure in the Franco-Belgian comics tradition and the beloved creator of Tintin, Georges Remi - better known by his pen-name, Hergé - exerts a potent presence on pop culture.
-His life and work are lovingly celebrated in the Musée Hergé - a site that serves as both a shrine to avid Tintinologists and an appropriately artistic tribute to one of Belgium’s great creative personalities.
+A key figure in the Franco-Belgian comics tradition and the beloved creator of Tintin, Georges Remi, better known by his pen name, Hergé, exerts a potent presence on pop culture.
+His life and work are lovingly celebrated in the Musée Hergé (Hergé Museum), a site that serves as both a shrine to avid Tintinologists and an appropriately artistic tribute to one of Belgium’s great creative personalities.

 Located in the small planned town of Louvain-la-Neuve in Wallonia, the museum is housed in a remarkable building designed by the modernist architect Christian de Portzamparc and the cartoonist Joost Swarte.

-Visitors who venture inside the highly evocative edifice are offered the opportunity to immerse themselves in both the real and fictional worlds of Hergé.
+Visitors who venture inside the evocative edifice are offered the opportunity to immerse themselves in both the real and fictional worlds of Hergé.
 The Adventures of Tintin are chronicled album-by-album with original art from each story on display alongside evidence of the author’s painstaking research.
-Exhibits provide insight into the author’s inspirations and celebrate the series’ colorful characters - icons such as Snowy, Captain Haddock, Professor Caluclus and the hapless Thom(p)son Twins.
+Exhibits provide insight into the author’s inspirations and celebrate the series’ colorful characters: icons such as Snowy, Captain Haddock, Professor Caluclus, and the hapless Thom(p)son Twins.

-As for Georges Remi as a person, visitors get a feel for him through his artifacts, personal correspondence and archive photos from throughout his life (from childhood scouting days to his post-fame global travels).
-Surprises lie in store - for example, the discovery that the creator of Snowy was more of a cat person.
-Furthermore, records and books from his collection show that in his later years Hergé tuned into eastern philosophy and enjoyed the Beatles and Pink Floyd.
+As for Georges Remi as a person, visitors get a feel for him through his artifacts, personal correspondence, and archive photos from throughout his life (from childhood scouting days to his post-fame global travels).
+Surprises lie in store, such as the discovery that the creator of Snowy was more of a cat person.
+Furthermore, records and books from his collection show that in his later years, Hergé tuned into eastern philosophy and enjoyed the Beatles and Pink Floyd.